JhoannaMay/JhoannaMay/README.md

-# Hi !!
-I'm Jhoanna May Lacorte
+# Hi, I'm Jhoanna May Lacorte

 ## About me:

 I am Jhoanna May P. Lacorte, with a flair for coding and database management skills.
 I thrive on tackling complex problems and crafting elegant solutions.
 My journey in tech has started when I took the BS Computer Science program.